-The Department of Baccalaureate and Graduate Nursing offers the Doctor of Nursing Practice program.
-The program is designed to allow nurses who possess a graduate degree in nursing to prepare for an expanded nursing practice role.
-The program is intended to be accessible to nurses in the commonwealth and particularly in underserved rural areas.
+The School of Nursing offers the Doctor of Nursing Practice program.
+The program is designed to allow nurses who possess a graduate degree in nursing to prepare for the highest level of nursing practice.

 Graduates of the DNP program will have specific competencies derived from The Essentials of Doctoral Education for Advanced Nursing Practice (American Association of Colleges of Nursing, 2006) for which they will be prepared.
 The Doctor of Nursing Practice student learning outcomes include: